View Document Text

 A. Description of the Advisory Firm

-One Day In July LLC (hereinafter, “ODIJ”) is a limited liability company, an SEC-registered
+One Day In July LLC (hereinafter, “ODIJ”) is a limited liability company and SEC-registered

 investment advisor.
-Registration does not imply a certain level of skill or monitoring.
-The firm
+Registration does not imply a certain level of skill or training.
+The firm was

 also serves as the firm’s Chief Compliance Officer.